Ahmad-Mohammad-Kouja/price-list-system/README.md

 ## What can we do to get better performance (in case the application keeps growing)
     If the price list keeps growing and the performance becomes slow
     - we can separate the price_lists table to have table for each product_id ({$productId}_price_lists)
-    - We can move the old data after like one year or 6 months to another table and keep the newly created data (also prevent the user from using dates less than 6 months)
+    - We can move the old data after, like one year or 6 months, to another table and keep the newly created data (also prevent the user from using dates less than 6 months)

 ## Note
-    We only consider what to do if the number of records becomes more We can also consider what to do in the server structure if the number of users and demands on our service increase also
+    We only consider what to do if the number of records becomes more